 Let’s look at an example.

-You will be working on two images.
+We will be working with two images.
 One that says Hello and one that says Goodbye.

 We layer these in Photoshop.
 This just means that we put one image on top of the other, just like the layers of a cake.
-Here, Hello is placed on top of Goodbye.
+Here, Hello image is placed on top of the Goodbye image.

 Now we create a Layer Mask.
 This is very easy.
 We just make sure to have the image we want to mask selected, in this case Hello, and press the square button underneath your layers that has a circle in it.